 Global Collaboration in the Connected Classroom

-Stepping outside of what’s familiar can help students gain empathy, which helps them not only online, but in face-to-face interactions as well.
+Stepping outside of what’s familiar can help students gain empathy.
+This helps them not only online, but in face-to-face interactions as well.
 We can flatten walls for our students and offer them the globe.
 Students can experience the world like never before!

-Virtual field trips and video chat are great ways to create global collaborations that your students will enjoy and learn from all year long.
+Virtual field trips and video chat are great ways to create global collaborations.
+Your students will enjoy and learn from global collaborations all year long.

 Virtual Field Trips

 Did you know field trips can now be virtual?
-Along with saving time not having to plan so many details of a field trip, a virtual field trip gets rid of the geography barriers that traditional field trips bring.
-Your students can take a virtual tour of the Louvre in France, tour the US National Monuments in Washington, DC, or experience an African safari.
+Along with saving time not having to plan so many details of a field trip, a virtual field trip gets rid of the geographical barriers that traditional field trips bring.
+Your students can take a virtual tour of the Louvre in France.
+They can tour the US National Monuments in Washington, DC or experience an African safari.

-Skype in the classroom offers virtual field trips, which open the potential to visit a place outside of your state or country.
+Skype in the classroom offers virtual field trips.
+Virtual field trips open the potential to visit a place outside of your state or country.
 The Microsoft Educator Community offers access to a variety of different virtual field trip options This also offers the ability for students to travel around the world without a passport, exposing them to different cultures and languages.

 Google Connected Classrooms, a Google+ community, offers a variety of resources for teachers wishing to plan virtual field trips for their students.
-You can post questions if there is a specific field trip wish you have in mind, or browse for virtual field trips currently being offered.
+You can post questions if there is a specific field trip wish you have in mind.
+Or you can browse for virtual field trips currently being offered.
 Do you have Google Cardboard?
-If so, try Google Expeditions, an app for both Android and iOS that utilizes Google Cardboard, and lets you take your students on immersive, virtual journeys.
+If so, try Google Expeditions, an app for both Android and iOS that utilizes Google Cardboard.
+It lets you take your students on immersive, virtual journeys.

 Many museums also offer a virtual field trip for students to experience a place they might not otherwise get to visit.
 This website lists a variety of different museums that offer virtual field trips for your students to discover.